claytonjwong/seven-habits/README.md

 * The time we invest to deeply understand the people we love brings tremendous dividends in open communication.
   * Make the human element as important as the financial or technical element
   * Before problems come up, before we try to evaluate and prescribe, before we try to present our own ideas, seek to understand.
 It's a powerful habit of effective interdependence
   * When we really, deeply understand each other, we open the door to creative solutions and third alternatives.
 Our differences are no longer stumbling blocks to communication and progress.
-Instead, they become the stepping stones fo synergy.
+Instead, they become the stepping stones of synergy.
-  * What what happens to ourselves, the more deeply we understand other people, the more we will appreciate them, the more reverent we will feel about them.
+  * Watch what happens to ourselves, the more deeply we understand other people, the more we will appreciate them, the more reverent we will feel about them.
 To touch the soul of another human being is to walk on holy ground
     * Don't push; be patient; be respectful.
 People don't have to open up verbally before we can empathsize.